North Korea leader Kim Jong Un visits China: Bloomberg

 “The government is closely communicating with relevant countries and monitoring the situation,” South Korea’s presidential Blue House said in a statement via a messaging app earlier on Monday.

-Kyodo, citing sources, reported that on Sunday, a special train that might have carried the official passed through the Chinese border city of Dandong.
+Asked about the report that Kim was in China, White House spokesman Raj Shah told reporters on Monday: “We can’t confirm those reports.
+We don’t know if they’re necessarily true.”

+Kyodo, citing sources, reported that on Sunday, a special train that might have carried the official passed through Dandong.
 Two sources in northeastern China also told Reuters that a North Korean visitor had crossed into Dandong by train.

 The rail journey between Dandong and Beijing covers more than 1,100 km (680 miles).
 It takes at least 14 hours by ordinary service, according to Chinese railway timetables.